Dorzolamide Hydrochloride (dor-ZOLE-a-mide hye-droe-KLOR-ide), Timolol Maleate (TIM-oh-lol MAL-ee-ate)

-- Make sure your doctor knows if you are also using acetazolamide (Diamox®), aspirin, clonidine (Catapres®), digoxin (Lanoxin®), injectable epinephrine (EpiPen®), methazolamide (Neptazane®), quinidine (Cardioquin®, Quinaglute®), or reserpine.
-Tell your doctor if you use blood pressure medicine such as amlodipine (Norvasc®), amlodipine/ benazepril (Lotrel®), atenolol (Tenormin®), diltiazem (Cardizem®, Tiazac®), metoprolol (Lopressor®, Toprol®), nadolol (Corgard®), nifedipine (Procardia®), propranolol (Inderal®), or verapamil (Calan®, Isoptin®).
+- Make sure your doctor knows if you are also using acetazolamide (Diamox®), aspirin, clonidine (Catapres®), digoxin (Lanoxin®), injectable epinephrine (EpiPen®), methazolamide (Neptazane®), quinidine (Cardioquin®, Quinaglute®), reserpine, insulin or diabetes medicine that you take by mouth (such as glipizide, Actos®, or Glucotrol®), or medicine to treat depression (such as fluoxetine, paroxetine, Celexa®, Prozac®, or Zoloft®).
+Tell your doctor if you use blood pressure medicine such as amlodipine (Norvasc®), amlodipine/benazepril (Lotrel®), atenolol (Tenormin®), diltiazem (Cardizem®, Tiazac®), metoprolol (Lopressor®, Toprol®), nadolol (Corgard®), nifedipine (Procardia®), propranolol (Inderal®), or verapamil (Calan®, Isoptin®).

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, heart disease, diabetes, overactive thyroid, or myasthenia gravis (severe muscle weakness).
+- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, heart disease, diabetes, thyroid problems, or myasthenia gravis.
 Tell your doctor if you are allergic to sulfa drugs.

 - Make sure any doctor or dentist who treats you knows that you are using this medicine.
 You may need to stop using this medicine several days before having surgery or medical tests.

-- Stop using this medicine and call your doctor right away if you have an injury to your eye, an eye infection, or if you need to have surgery on your eye.
+- Call your doctor right away if you have an injury to your eye, an eye infection, or if you need to have surgery on your eye.

 Possible Side Effects While Using This Medicine